-As noted in the Air Quality, Biological Resources, Cultural Resources, Hazard and Hazardous Materials, Hydrology and Water Quality, and Transportation sections above, the Project may result in potentially significant impacts and degradation to the quality of the environment.
+As noted in the Biological Resources, Cultural Resources, Hazard and Hazardous Materials, and Transportation sections, the Project may result in potentially significant impacts and degradation to the quality of the environment.
 However, adoption and implementation of the Mitigation Measures in the IS/MND and MMRP would reduce these individual impacts to less than significant levels.